 If you or a family member were issued a summons complaint for possession of more than 6 ounces of marijuana in Chesterfield, Florence, Burlington, Bordentown, Pemberton, Mount Laurel, Medford, Maple Shade, Riverside or Willingboro, it is crucial that you learn exactly what penalties you are facing and what outcomes are possible.
 As you can read further below, possession of marijuana over the legal limit will be treated as a fourth degree indictable offense.
 Depending on the circumstances and the quantity of drugs involved, you may also be charged with possession with intent to distribute marijuana.
 For more information, please contact our office today at (609) 850-8284.

-What are the Penalties for Possession of More Than 50 Grams of Marijuana?
+What are the Penalties for Possession of More Than 6 Ounces of Marijuana?

-If you are arrested in possession of more than 50 grams of marijuana, then you will be criminal charged under N.J.S.A.
-2C:35-10a(3).
+If you are arrested in possession of more than 6 ounces of marijuana, then you will be criminal charged with an indictable crime.
 This is a fourth degree felony that carries up to eighteen (18) months in a New Jersey State Prison, a $25,000 fine, court fees and assessments, a felony criminal record and a six (6) month suspension of your driver’s license.
 Also, depending on the amount of marijuana and whether or not you also possessed paraphernalia like a scale or baggies, you could be charged with possession with intent to distribute marijuana, which is a more serious offense.

 Can the NJ Cops Search My Car if They Smell Marijuana?